 Schledewitz, who was no stranger to using Solid Edge® 3D CAD software, figured this would be a perfect opportunity to try the Xcelerator Share cloud-based project collaboration app.
 Thanks to this decision, the Harsh team moved from sketch to production in only a few short months.

-Solid Edge and Xcelerator Share are part of the Xcelerator portfolio, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+Solid Edge and Xcelerator Share are part of the Siemens Xcelerator business platform of software, hardware and services.

 Solid Edge paves the way